-the Spanish established a capital at St. Elena and a military garrison at St. Augustine, before Franciscan monks attempted to establish a settlement on the Bahia de Santa Maria (Chesapeake Bay) in 1570
+the Spanish established a capital at St. Elena and a military garrison at St. Augustine, before Jesuit monks attempted to establish a settlement on the Bahia de Santa Maria (Chesapeake Bay) in 1570

 Source: Library of Congress, Americae sive qvartae orbis partis nova et exactissima descriptio (Diego Gutierrez, 1562)

 Spanish activity in Virginia in the 1560's, like its efforts to create settlements further south, was spurred by the international rivalry between separate nations on the other side of the Atlantic Ocean.
 Spanish officials took advantage of an unplanned visit to the Chesapeake Bay to expand their defensive perimeter further north.